autowarefoundation/autoware.universe/perception/simple_object_merger/README.md

 - Post-processing

 Because this package does not have matching processing, there are overlapping objects depending on the input objects.
 So output objects can be used only when post-processing is used.
 For now, [clustering processing](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/radar_object_clustering) can be used as post-processing.

-### Use case

-Use case is as below.

-- Multiple radar detection

-`Simple_object_merger` can be used for multiple radar detection.
-By combining them into one topic from multiple radar topics with `simple_object_merger`, the pipeline for faraway detection with radar is simpler.

 ## Interface